miraland-labs/solarti-program-library/docs/src/feature-proposal.md

 vote tokens to all the validators.

-**COST:** As a part of token distribution, the *feature proposer* will be financing the creation of SPL Token accounts for each of the validators.
-A SPL Token account requires 0.00203928 SOL at creation, so the cost for initiating a feature proposal on a network with 500 validators is approximately 1 SOL.
+**COST:** As a part of token distribution, the *feature proposer* will be financing the creation of Solarti Token accounts for each of the validators.
+A SPL Token account requires 0.00203928 MLN at creation, so the cost for initiating a feature proposal on a network with 500 validators is approximately 1 MLN.

 ### Tally the Votes